Celery is a healthy food.

 - 2 Tbsp. crushed pineapple

-- Wash and dry the celery stalks, and cut into appropriate size lengths
+- Wash and dry the celery stalks, and with an adults help, cut into appropriate size lengths

 - Mix the filling ingredients together with a fork.